-Our Monte Carlo study examines the properties of both the standard least-squares estimator and our bias-corrected LP for estimating these three impulse responses.
-We assume that the econometrician observes sets of time series of length T of the dependent variable y_t -either the log level of real GDP, the log level of prices, or the federal funds rate-sets of controls c_t , and the monetary policy shock ε_t .
-In this section, we assume that the vector of controls is "full" in the sense of containing the four lags of all variables as in the VAR.
+In this section, we conduct a Monte Carlo study using a larger time series model.
+To construct an empirically realistic data generating process, we follow Christiano et al. (2005)-subsequently referred to as CEE-and estimate a nine variable VAR(4).
+We focus on the dynamic effects of a monetary policy shock, identified recursively like in CEE.
+Figure 6 shows the impulse responses of real GDP, the price level, and the federal funds rate to a monetary policy shock.
+The estimated VAR(4) serves as the data generating process for our Monte Carlo exercise.
+15 econometrician observes sets of time series of length T of the dependent variable y_t -either the log level of real GDP, the log level of prices, or the federal funds rate-sets of controls c_t , and the monetary policy shock ε_t .
+In this section, we assume that the vector of controls is "full" in the sense that it contains the four lags of all variables like in the VAR.
 Results under different assumptions about the conditioning set are broadly similar and are available in Appendix E. The sample sizes vary, as in the earlier simulations, with $T \in \{100, 200\}$.
 We simulate 2000 trajectories from the VAR for each sample size T. Each simulation is initialized from a random point in the stationary distribution.